fuelsoft/out-gauge-cluster/README.md

 ### The gauges lag/stutter, how can I fix this?

 If you're running the program on a different computer, particularly over WiFi, this is not unusual.
 If you can connect with a wired connection, you will almost certainly have a better experience.
+This happens because OutGauge is a UDP-based system and packets do sometimes get lost or delayed. **I can't fix this**

 *Don't forget to update the IP in the game if you change connections!*

 ----------

 ### My car has more than 8 total gears, but I still only see 8!

 This is a limitation of OutGauge, it uses a single byte to represent gear, with only one 1 at a time.
-Because it has only 8 bits, only 8 gears can be represented, anything higher than F6 or lower than R1 will be represented by the highest/lowest light, as appropriate. **I can't fix this.**
+Because it has only 8 bits, only 8 gears can be represented, anything higher than F6 or lower than R1 will be represented by the highest/lowest light, as appropriate. **Again, I can't fix this**